lux4rd0/sense-collector/README.md

       --restart always \
       lux4rd0/sense-collector:latest

-Running `docker-compose up -d' or the `docker-run` command will download and start up the sense-collector container.
+Running `docker compose up -d` or the `docker-run` command will download and start up the sense-collector container.

 ## Environmental Flags: